jarondl/pygtfs/README.md

 gtfs2db
 -------

-`setup.py install` will also install a command-line script `gtfs2db` that takes a GTFS zip file or directory as an argument and will load the data into a database usable with gtfs-sql.
+`setup.py install` will also install a command-line script `gtfs2db` that takes a GTFS zip file or directory as an argument and will load the data into a database usable with pygtfs.
 Run `gtfs2db --help` for more.

 Reference
 ---------